mendix/docs/content/releasenotes/platform-portal/index.md

 #### Improvements

-* We changed the link at the bottom of our notification mails to point to the page where you can unsubscribe from these mails.
+* We changed the link at the bottom of our notification mails to point to a page where you can unsubscribe from these emails.

 #### Fixes

-* We fixed the link to the 'Deploy on-premises' docs in the Cloud Settings page.
+* We fixed the link to the *Deploy on-premises* docs in the Cloud Settings page.

 ### September 20th, 2017